banner-bg

 10. Paper towel art

-This craft improves your preschooler’s motor skills and teaches them about color blending and absorption.
-This activity also allows creativity because there are no rules on how preschoolers should scribble on the paper towels; they can come up with their own individual patterns.
+This craft improves your preschooler’s fine motor skills and teaches them about color blending and absorption.
+This activity is also a great example of process art because there are no rules on how preschoolers should scribble on the paper towels.
+Encourage them to come up with their own individual designs.

 11. Sponge painting